udaypydi/webpack-bundle-charts-plugin/README.md

 # Webpack Cli Bundle Analyzer

-A webpack plugin for analysing the bundle sized in terminal.
+A webpack plugin for analysing the bundle sizes in terminal.
 Provides a graphical representation of the bundle sizes in command line.
-Just install and add the plugin to the webpack plugins array and check out the magic!
+Just install and add the plugin to the webpack plugins and check out the magic!

 `npm i --save webpack-bundle-analysis-cli`